 These students excel at test-taking because they turn what they read and hear into pictures in their mind, then recall those images faster during a test.
 Brain research supports this rapid image recall.

-Knowing that visual learners have an advantage school, you can get the same advantage by adding some visual learning strategies to your preferred learning style.
+Knowing that visual learners have an advantage in school, you can get the same advantage by adding some visual learning strategies to your preferred learning style.

-Add color and motion, then, during your tests, look up, see the images and turn those images back into words.
+Add color and motion.
+Then, during your tests, look up, see the images, and turn those images back into words.

-There is an app that lets you email the results to your teacher and friends or place your results on social media sites to compare how you learn best with your friends and then talk about what that means in school or even in relationships.
+There is an app that lets you email the results to your teacher and friends or place your results on social media sites to compare how you learn best with your friends, and then talk about what that means in school or even in relationships.

 Hearing involves what is known as receptive language (your ability to hear clearly and understand what you hear) and expressive language (your ability to produce language and communicate your message).

-There are technical names that relate to receptive and expressive language skills you need for good grades but my goal here is not to be a sesquipedalian.
+There are technical names that relate to receptive and expressive language skills you need for good grades, but my goal here is not to be a sesquipedalian.

-Part of those skills include things like auditory figure ground issues which means that you may miss a portion of what you hear because you can’t separate one person’s voice from the rest of the background noise in the classroom.
+Part of those skills include things like auditory figure-ground issues, which means that you may miss a portion of what you hear because you can’t separate one person’s voice from the rest of the background noise in the classroom.

-The bottom line is that listening and speaking significantly affect your learning abilities and grades just as reading does.
+The bottom line is that listening and speaking significantly affect your learning abilities and grades, just as reading does.

-If you feel that you’re struggling at all when you’re trying to listen, speak or learn then I recommend you go to an audiologist as well as a speech and language pathologist to have hearing, perception, receptive and expressive language tested.
+If you feel that you’re struggling at all when you’re trying to listen, speak or learn, then I recommend you go to an audiologist as well as a speech and language pathologist to have hearing, perception, receptive, and expressive language tested.

-4. Accommodate learning differences
+4. Accommodate Learning Differences

-Amazing Grades contains a listing of special learning differences, such as ADHD, Dyslexia, Dysgraphia, Asperger’s, ODD and others that could affect some people’s ability to learn.
+Amazing Grades contains a listing of special learning differences, such as ADHD, Dyslexia, Dysgraphia, Asperger’s, ODD, and others that could affect some people’s ability to learn.

 Be sure you know that none of these differences has anything to do with your innate intelligence or ability to succeed in school and life.